 - Access to appropriate support that meets their needs

 We offer different levels of support:

 - Universal Support- To meet the needs of all our pupils through our overall ethos and our wider curriculum.
 For instance, promoting an open dialogue about mental health, developing resilience and growth mindset and exploring mindfulness.
 We also promote the link between mental and physical health and advocate healthy diet choices, sleep hygiene and being active.
-We have brain breaks throughout the day and engage in The Daily Mile program where every member of our school runs for 15 minutes every day.

 - Additional support- For those who may have short term needs and those who may have been made vulnerable by life experiences such as bereavement.